 Up to six victims and their families will have access to the National Road Victim Service’s specialist case worker.
 He/she will provide emotional and practical support.

 Temporary Inspector Michael Parish said: “Cleveland Police use Brake information guides as they provide support for families at a time that is often traumatic and life changing.

 “The guides enable the police to signpost families to services – including legal guidance and counselling.
 They can provide wraparound care to those who have been affected by road collisions.

 “Working with Brake enables Cleveland Police to provide a welfare-driven service to the community while promoting road safety within our area.”

 Latest figures released by the Department of Transport in July show that there were an estimated nine deaths on Cleveland’s roads during 2021.
 There were an estimated 837 casualties during the same period.*

-Brake estimates that there could be 32 families who will suffer either bereavement or catastrophic injury following road collisions in Cleveland over the next 12 months.
+Brake estimates 32 families could suffer either bereavement or catastrophic injury following road collisions in Cleveland over the next 12 months.

 Jami Blythe, Development Manager at Brake, said: “Sadly, road crashes are still common.
 Every 22 minutes, someone is killed or seriously injured on a UK road.
 We are grateful to the Police Property Act for funding.”